List of Twin Star Exorcists characters: Current members

-He is labeled as the strongest among the Heavenly Commanders, he can slice his enemies with his sword and bring total annihilation in their surroundings without any use of talisman enhancements.
-His title is "Kijin," which contains the source of deceased female Twin Stars.
-In the manga, they state that his latent power is so high, that he may not even know how to use talismans because they are useless to him.
-For generations, selected candidates of the Unomiya House are forced to kill one another during a remote dark ritual till the last standing will be the Heavenly Commander, the latest being Tenma who endured the sorrow of his brethren.
-An oracle and the death of his sister cursed the world around him making Tenma incomprehensible.
+He is labeled as the strongest among the Heavenly Commanders.
+He can slice his enemies with his sword and bring total annihilation to his surroundings without any use of talisman enhancements.
+His title is "Kijin," which is associated with the source of deceased female Twin Stars.
+In the manga, it is stated that his latent power is so high that he may not even know how to use talismans, as they are effectively useless to him.
+For generations, selected candidates of the Unomiya House are forced to kill one another in a remote ritual until the last survivor becomes the Heavenly Commander, the latest being Tenma, who endured the deaths of his brethren.
+An oracle and the death of his sister cursed the world around him, making Tenma incomprehensible.
 In the major battle against Yuuto, Tenma's heritage allows him and Rokuro to perform Resonance.
-Yuuto's sudden Unchain evolution takes them by surprise and then Tenma blocks the attack for Rokuro lost several of his limbs and barely survives in the end.
-Using his last power to exorcise Sakanashi while facing the most Apocalypse event, Tenma dies in peace and in doing so finally praises Shimon ending their small feud.
+Yuuto's sudden Unchain evolution takes them by surprise, and Tenma blocks the attack, allowing Rokuro to survive after losing several of his limbs.
+Using his last power to exorcise Sakanashi during the apocalyptic event, Tenma dies in peace and, in doing so, finally praises Shimon, ending their small feud.